 Exoskeletons robots features, use, types, advantages & disadvantages

 Exoskeleton technology can enhance precision during surgery, It can help nurses move and carry heavy patients.
-It offers the protection against physical damage and abrasion, it increases leverage, The design of exoskeletons aims to offer back support, sense the user’s motion, and send the signal to motors which manage the gears.
+It offers protection against physical damage and abrasion, it increases leverage, The design of exoskeletons aims to offer back support, since the user’s motion, and send the signal to motors that manage the gears.